 - 1. Staff member discusses the problem with the school counselor or principal. - 2.
 The counselor may choose to talk to students and assess possible needs. - 3.
 The counselor may choose to talk with parent(s)/guardians. - 4.
 Recommendation for referral to student assistance program or outside agency may be made.

 B. WITNESSED OFFENSE:

-Student is found to be under the influence of or in possession of alcohol/ drugs: - Enforce or remove.
-Students have been reported and nothing has happened.
+Student is found to be under the influence of or in possession of alcohol/drugs:

 1st Offense